 Matches are the best of three or five games, depending on your preference or time availability.
 Each game is a point a rally scoring to 11 – who can score 11 points first.
 However if the game is tied at 10-10 a player will need to win by two clear points.
 Points can be scored by either player if:

 - A player fails to serve or return the ball during a rally.

 - The ball in play touches the other player or anything carried or worn by the other player whilst on the way to the front wall.

 - A player drops the racket, calls out, or in any other way distracts the opponent, and the referee considers that such occurrence has caused the opponent to lose the stroke.

 - The ball hits the ceiling or any object outside of the court.

-The ball is only allowed to hit the floor once on each shot, however it can hit as many walls as you want.
-You will need to make sure that you hit the wall above the board and below the out line.
-During a game, you must make every effort to make sure that your rival has a fair view of the ball.
+The ball is only allowed to hit the floor once on each shot, but it can hit as many walls as you want.
+You will need to make sure that you hit the wall above the board and below the outline.
+During a game, you must make effort to make sure that your rival has a fair view of the ball.
 You must also make every effort not to interfere with, or crowd, your rival as he or she attempts to get to, or play, the ball.

 Please see the video below, provided by England Squash, for a general overview of the game.

 Remember to have a medical with your doctor before starting a new sport and fitness hobby, and to take it slow and easy when you begin.
 It’s better to gradually improve your ability and fitness, rather than going in too hard and injuring yourself.